 Oh, I’ve had such a wonderful day!
 I took a day off work to meet a college friend who lives in New Hampshire.
 We chose a spot on the Maine-N.H. border – South Berwick to be exact.

 On the tour, guests are not permitted to take photos inside the house.
 But, oh did I have an itchy shutter-release finger.
 The house, built in 1785-6, was home for Hamiltons, then Goodwins, before being bought and restored by the Tyson ladies of Boston.
 They must have had significant resources at their disposal, and worked hard to restore it to the grandeur of its early 19th-century life.
-They added gardens and used the house as a summer home, wintering in Boston, and ultimately leaving the house and garden and much of the furnishings to the Society, I think they said in the 1940’s.
-Do see the photos of the interior on the website.

 We strolled in the garden before and after the tour, enjoying balmy breezes off the Salmon Falls River.